Wander Franco Player Props: Rays vs. Athletics

 Wander Franco At The Plate

-- Franco leads Tampa Bay in slugging percentage (.486) thanks to 29 extra-base hits.
+- Franco leads Tampa Bay with a slugging percentage of .482, fueled by 29 extra-base hits.

-- Among qualifying hitters in MLB action, he ranks 14th in batting average, 25th in on-base percentage, and 32nd in slugging.
+- Among qualifying hitters in baseball, his batting average ranks 14th, his on-base percentage ranks 31st, and he is 33rd in the league in slugging.

-- He has hit a long ball in eight games this season (12.7%), homering in 2.9% of his chances at the plate.
+- He has homered in eight games this season (12.5%), leaving the park in 2.9% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.